Kathleen Cleaver: Later life

 Kathleen Cleaver left Eldridge in 1981 and went back to university, receiving a full scholarship from Yale University.
 She graduated in 1984, Phi Beta Kappa and summa cum laude with a Bachelor of Arts degree in history.
 In 1987, she divorced Eldridge Cleaver.
 She had decided she wanted to become a lawyer as she watched the Watergate Hearings in the early 1970s.
 Therefore, she continued her education by getting her Juris Doctor from Yale Law School in 1989.
 After graduating, she worked for the law firm of Cravath, Swaine & Moore, and followed this work with numerous jobs, including law clerk in the United States Court of Appeals for the Third Circuit in Philadelphia under Judge A. Leon Higginbotham, the faculty of Emory University in Atlanta, visiting faculty member at the Benjamin N. Cardozo School of Law in New York City, the Graduate School of Yale University and Sarah Lawrence College.

-In 2005, Cleaver was selected an inaugural Fletcher Foundation Fellow.
+In 2005, Cleaver was selected as an inaugural Fletcher Foundation Fellow.
 She then worked as a Senior Research Associate at the Yale Law School, and a Senior Lecturer in the African American Studies department at Yale University.
-She is currently serving as senior lecturer at Emory University School of Law.
-In addition to her career, she works on numerous campaigns, including freedom for death-row inmate Mumia Abu-Jamal and habeas corpus for Geronimo Pratt.
-Cleaver has worked for many years on and published a memoir titled Memories of Love and War.
-Cleaver has had her writing appear in multiple newspapers and magazines including Ramparts, The Black Panther, The Village Voice, The Boston Globe, and Transition, and she has contributed scholarly essays to the books Critical Race Feminism, Critical White Studies, The Promise of Multiculturalism, and The Black Panther Party Reconsidered.
-She has also helped edit essays and a writing done by Eldridge Cleaver, Target Zero: A Life in the Writing.
+She taught at Emory University School of Law before retiring in 2020.
+Cleaver has worked on numerous activist campaigns, including seeking freedom for death-row inmate Mumia Abu-Jamal and habeas corpus for Geronimo Pratt.
+In 2022, she published a memoir titled Memories of Love and War.
+She has been published in numerous newspapers and magazines, including Ramparts, The Black Panther, The Village Voice, The Boston Globe, and Transition, and she has contributed scholarly essays to the books Critical Race Feminism, Critical White Studies, The Promise of Multiculturalism, and The Black Panther Party Reconsidered.
+She also helped edit Eldridge Cleaver's book, Target Zero: A Life in the Writing.